News centre

-Immigration New Zealand's response to the situation between Israel and Hamas.
+Immigration New Zealand’s response to the conflict between Hamas and Israel

 New Zealand is gravely concerned by the impact of this conflict on civilians.
 The loss of life is appalling.
 The Government is continuing to monitor the situation closely, along with our partners.

-New Zealand has announced 4 tranches of support to the humanitarian response, totalling NZ$17 million, to address urgent humanitarian needs in Gaza, the West Bank and Israel.
-It includes contributions of:
+New Zealand has announced 5 tranches of support to the humanitarian response, totalling NZ$22 million, to address urgent humanitarian needs in response to the Israel-Hamas conflict.
+This includes contributions of:

 New Zealand is supporting the humanitarian efforts of the International Committee of the Red Cross and the World Food Programme to address the urgent humanitarian needs in Gaza.